RoffyS/Qwen-1.5B-DataScienceTA/README.md

 ### 2. **Future Improvements**
 - Strengthen teaching constraints in training
 - Experiment with different LoRA ranks
-- Improve augmentation of raw corpora by adding both code-heavy and concept-heavy data
+- Improve augmentation of raw corpora by adding both code-heavy and concept-heavy data to develop a general-purpose model
 - Fine-tune larger models that can capture more complex data science concepts and provide more detailed explanations, which is expected to be deployed in a cloud environment rather than students' local machines.